BioTesseract/kmeRs/README.md

 ```

 ## Documentation and tutorials
-The documentation like manual or tutorials can be found in [/kmeRs/vignettes/](/kmeRs/vignettes/) folder of the repository or directly from installed package by commands:
+The documentation can be found in [/kmeRs/vignettes/](/kmeRs/vignettes/) folder of the repository or directly from the package by commands:
 ```r
 # To show the introduction vignette
 vignette("Introduction_to_kmeRs_package", package="kmeRs")